Hero Images/Getty Images

 Not so carefree after all

 There’s another issue with no-penalty CDs: Too often, they aren’t as carefree as their names imply.
-You can withdraw funds before the CD matures without penalty, but typically, you’re not allowed to make partial withdrawals.
+You can withdraw funds before the CD matures without penalty, but you’re typically not allowed to make partial withdrawals.
 If you need a portion of the money in your no-penalty CD, you’ll have to close out the entire account.

 Also, no-penalty CDs usually don’t allow account holders to make multiple deposits.
 Savers who want to add or withdraw money from their accounts whenever they need it should consider a high-yield savings or money market account.
 Today’s best liquid deposit accounts pay a higher interest rate than the best no-penalty CDs.